Cadons/Cpp-Project-Template/template/README.md

-# Medacta C++ Project Template
+# C++ Project Template

-Welcome to the **Medacta C++ Template** — a flexible and extensible starting point for developing modern C++ applications.
+Welcome to the **C++ Template** — a flexible and extensible starting point for developing modern C++ applications.
 This template streamlines project organization, dependency management, and build configuration, following a modular and maintainable structure.

 ---